phm0423/phm0423/README.md

     - Will be added

 - ToyProject
-    - Repository will be added
+    - Toy Project repository will be added

 ## Learning Languages